 Some movies are grandfathered in with an A or even A+, even though it wouldn’t earn that kind of acclaim nowadays.
 We are a more sophisticated audience now.

 If you watch Back to the Future today, you KNOW you’re going to be distracted by bad time travel science.
 Those fading pictures.
 Or Marty getting woozy and seeing his hands blur as he’s unbirthed out of existence.
 And not to mention retaining the memories of his old timeline in the denouement’s new one!

-But we ignore all that because the film is so enchanting.
-Sometimes you need to let a MacGuffin be a MacGuffin.
-It takes us to putting a plutonium-based Flux Capacitor in a DeLorean!
-To going 88mph in a sleepy 1950s downtown (after your mom comes on to you) where — GREAT SCOT! — Doc Brown dangles off a clocktower and shouts 1.21 gigawats!
+But we ignore all that because Back to the Future is so enchanting.
+Sometimes you need to let a MacGuffin be a MacGuffin: it gives us a plutonium-based Flux Capacitor in a DeLorean!
+To going 88mph in a sleepy 1950s downtown…after your mom comes on to you…where — GREAT SCOTT! — Doc Brown dangles off a clocktower and shouts 1.21 gigawats!